Constraints on late-forming exploding black holes: EXTRAGALACTIC GAMMA-RAY CONSTRAINTS

 \section{EXTRAGALACTIC GAMMA-RAY CONSTRAINTS}

 The explosion of MSBHs will lead to a diffuse extragalactic gamma ray signal, in the same manner as was previously explored for PBHs in e.g. Ref.~\cite{carr_new_2010}.
 The particle spectra here and throughout was found using the program BlackHawk~\cite{arbey_blackhawk_2019,arbey_physics_2021,Sjostrand:2014zea,Bellm:2015jjp,Coogan:2019qpu,Bauer:2020jay}.
 Although the universe is of course inhomogenous and dark matter is found in halos and large scale structures, we can more simply estimate the average extragalactic gamma ray signal under the assumption that the dark matter energy density is homogeneous, given by its global value and scales with redshift as $(1+z)^3$.
 Then from the onset of dark structure collapse at redshift $z_i$ to the end at $z_f$, we can straightforwardly compute the expected flux, and compare that to observations, as seen in Fig.~\ref{fig:diffuse_photons}.
 If the signal is larger than any of the observations, we consider that set of parameters constrained.
-Specifically we compare the flux to the observations of COMPTEL~\cite{2000thesymposium,carr_new_2010}, EGRET~\cite{Strong:2004ry} and HEAO-1 and other balloon observations~\cite{Gruber:1999yr} as in Ref.~\cite{carr_new_2010}.
+Specifically we compare the flux to the observations of COMPTEL~\cite{2000thesymposium,carr_new_2010}, EGRET~\cite{Strong:2004ry} and HEAO-1 and other balloon observations~\cite{Gruber:1999yr} as in Ref.~\cite{carr_new_2010}, along with the FERMI-LAT~\cite{Fermi-LAT:2014ryh} measurements of the isotropic gamma-ray background (taking their Model A for the foreground).

 Interestingly, the signal is only slightly dependent on the redshift of the injection time period---mainly through the redshifting of the emitted photons.
 As long as the total time period is the same then, the signals at different redshifts are roughly comparable.
 To keep things simple, we have plotted the constraints in Fig.~\ref{fig:final_constraint} on late-black holes from the diffuse flux with contours corresponding to the redshift of the beginning of MSBH injection, but always ending today at $z=0$.
 We choose not to look farther back than the end of reionization, since a large population of evaporating black holes might affect this process---such an analysis would be an interesting phenomenological application for MSBHs but is beyond the scope of this paper.